|Back to Main Print This Page Email to a Friend|

-Progestin-Only Pills.
-Progestin-only pills come in 28-pill pack that contains all active pills.
-Progestin-only pills, also called “mini-pills,” must be taken at precisely the same time each day.
+Progestin-Only Pills: Progestin-only pills ("mini-pills") come in 28-pill pack that contains all active pills.
+Progestin-only pills must be taken at precisely the same time each day.
 You can become pregnant if you delay taking a pill by even 3 hours.

-- Control heavy menstrual bleeding and cramping, which are often symptoms of uterine fibroids and endometriosis (Natazia is approved for controlling heavy bleeding)
+- Reduce heavy menstrual bleeding and cramping, which are often symptoms of uterine fibroids and endometriosis

 - Reduce pelvic pain caused by endometriosis

-- Help protect against endometrial and ovarian cancer with long-term use (more than 3 years)
+- Help protect against endometrial and ovarian cancer with long-term use (1 or more years)

-- Reduce symptoms of premenstrual dysphoric disorder (the Yaz and Beyaz brands are approved for treating PMDD)
+- Reduce symptoms of premenstrual dysphoric disorder associated with premenstrual syndrome

-Disadvantages and Serious Risks of OCs.
-Combination birth control pills can increase the risk of developing or worsening certain serious medical conditions.
-The risks depend in part on a woman’s medical history.
-Deep vein thrombosis, heart attack, and stroke are some of the major risks associated with combination birth control pills.
+Serious Risks: Combination birth control pills can increase the risk of developing or worsening certain serious medical conditions.
+The risks depend in part on a woman's medical history.

 Birth control pills are not recommended for women who: